raimohanska/nulzzzblog/2012_11_04_Bacon_Tutorial_I.md

 updateButtonState function with all the relevant data.
 So you'll end up using one mechanism for triggering state update and another one for maintaining required mutable state.
 No good.

-Wouldn't it be great if you had some abstraction for a signal/property that you can observe and also compose, so that the "button enabled" state would be a composite signal/property constructed from all the required input signals?
+Wouldn't it be great if you had some abstraction for a signal that you can observe and compose, so that the "button enabled" state would be a composite signal constructed from all the required input signals?

 Say yes.

 Good.
-Use Bacon.js.
-The Property class is just that: a composable signal representing the state of something.
+The Property class in Bacon.js is just that: a composable signal representing the state of something.
 The EventStream class is a composable signal representing distinct events.
 Define the following signals:

     var username = ..
     var fullname = ..
     var buttonClick = ..

 The rest is just composition.

 But hey, I'll get to that in the next posting.